kandaguru17/bus-simulator-app/README.md

 ### LEFT RIGHT

-Turn the bus 90 degrees left or right to the left in accordance to the current facing directions
+Turn the bus 90 degrees left or right in accordance to the current facing directions

 ### REPORT